 - Loading Zones: Vehicle operators may park in a Loading Zone (LZ) for 30 minutes to load/unload a vehicle; however, the operator must have the vehicle's emergency lights flashing.
 There are no permits required for LZ spaces.
 LZ spaces are in effect “At All Times”.
 Once the loading/unloading process has been completed, the spaces must be vacated and those not obviously in the process of loading or unloading will be cited.
 Moving a vehicle and re-parking a vehicle in the same area does not extend the original time restriction from the initial parking.
 University vehicles, commercially marked vehicles, and “V” permits may park in a LZ space without flashers on for up to two hours.
 Any vehicle occupying a LZ space in excess of the 2-hour time limit will be cited.

-- Loading Docks (LD): Loading docks are for the express purpose of loading or unloading cargo, materials, supplies, etc. Unmarked vehicles MUST display a valid “V” permit.
+- Loading Docks (LD): Loading docks are for the express purpose of loading or unloading cargo, materials, supplies, etc. Unmarked vehicles MUST display a valid “V” permit or valid university permit.
 LD spaces are in effect “At All Times”.
 Once the loading/unloading process has been completed, the spaces must be vacated and those not obviously in the process of loading or unloading will be cited.

 - Restricted Loading Docks (RLD): Loading docks at RLM, NMS, and WEL are restricted loading docks that require a loading dock placard from the building supervisor.
 Spaces are in effect “At All Times” and are for the express purpose of loading or unloading cargo, materials, supplies, etc. Once the loading/unloading process has been completed, the spaces must be vacated and those not obviously in the process of loading or unloading will be cited.